 - It currently applies to audience members 12 years and older.
-When vaccines are approved for children under the age of 12, we will revisit the applicable age range for this policy.
-Note: Though children under 12 are exempt from this policy, they must be attended by an adult who meets the criteria outlined in this policy while attending an event or performance at the Big Secret Theatre and all venues inside of Arts Commons.
+While we recognize that not all children between 5 and 12 years of age will have been able to receive two doses of a vaccine at this time, children must be accompanied by an adult who meets the criteria outlined in this policy while attending an event or performance at the High Performance Rodeo, the Big Secret Theatre and all venues inside of Arts Commons.

 Why are these measures being put into effect and for how long?

-Do I need to show proof of vaccination or a negative test every time I come to the Big Secret Theatre and Arts Commons?
+Do I need to show proof of vaccination or a negative test every time I attend an event at the High Performance Rodeo?

-- Yes, we will need to verify your vaccination and/or negative COVID-19 test for every One Yellow Rabbit indoor performance or event held in Arts Commons.
+- Yes, we will need to verify your vaccination and/or negative COVID-19 test for every performance and event at the High Performance Rodeo, including One Yellow Rabbit indoor performances or events taking place in Arts Commons public spaces.

 What else do I need to bring?

-- Audience members will also need to present government-issued ID that matches their vaccination or negative test documentation.
+- Audience members will also need to present government-issued ID, such as a Driver’s License or Passport, that matches their vaccination or negative test documentation.